 Dr. Pamela Baxter, Assistant Dean, Undergraduate Nursing Programs

 Welcome to McMaster University’s BScN Program!
 I look forward to meeting each of you and to watching you learn and grow in this rewarding, challenging and exciting university environment.
 I can safely say that you will not be the same person exiting the program as you are entering.
 Why?
 Because, you are entering a professional program that will push you outside your comfort zone, challenge your thinking and foster a sense of curiosity about yourself, others and the world around you.
 You will no longer take health for granted and you will see the fragility of life.
 You will learn what it means to be an evidence-informed healthcare practitioner and why the nursing role is so critical to patients (and their families), other healthcare providers, and to health care systems (local, provincial, and international) overall.
 As you progress through the Program you will interact with a variety of professionals, paraprofessionals and members of the public in a multitude of clinical and non-clinical contexts and you will learn from each encounter.
 Many of the people you collaborate with will leave an indelible mark on your heart and each mark will help you to grow as an individual and as a nurse.
 You will learn the power of professional caring, the power of the human spirit, and the power of knowledge to bring about change.
-While in the School of Nursing, you will find yourself surrounded by excellent, caring, and knowledge faculty members.
+While in the School of Nursing, you will find yourself surrounded by excellent, caring, and knowledgeable faculty members.
 Each one wanting to support your learning and to push you to strive for excellence in all areas of your nursing practice.
 You will graduate having been exposed to our world-class researchers and educators and each one will seek to enrich your undergraduate experience.
 Please drop by and introduce yourself at any time, I’m always open to (and greatly value) your feedback as it is the only way to improve and to ensure that we continue to offer responsive, innovative, world-class nursing education.
 Again, welcome to McMaster’s BScN Program; you’ve now started the journey of a lifetime!